auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_07.md

 ### Problem #1: Dice

 Create a program that simulates the tosses of two six-sided dice, thrown a specified number of times.
 The program should calculate and display the frequency of each possible sum from the dice rolls.
 The output table should be properly formatted using the `setw`, `left`, and `right` manipulators.
+Use widths of 4 and 10 spaces for the first and second columns, respectively.

 Use `srand` from `cstdlib` to seed the random number generator with the value `42`.
 This ensures a predictable sequence, aiding in the automated evaluation of your program.
 Note that the examples provided below may use a different seed value, so their results may not match those of your program.
 Use the following function to generate random numbers, ensuring consistency with the automated script: